-Figure 11 shows the percentage of evolved circuits having a particular number of gates for various messiness values.
+Figure 9 shows the percentage of evolved circuits having a particular number of gates for various messiness values.
 The low values of m tended to yield circuits with 7 gates, higher values of m had a wider distribution of evolved circuits.

-Figure 11: Distribution of solutions with regards to the number of gates in the evolved circuits
+Fig. 9.
+Distribution of solutions with regards to the number of gates in the evolved circuits

-Figure 12 shows that for values of m greater then 0.2, certain circuits were found that used only 6 gates.
-This is interesting, since it appears the minimum number of gates (of the two types of multiplexers used) that can be used to solve the problem in a pure digital manner is 7 [4].
-An example of a circuit of this type is shown in Figure 13.
-A and B are the two 2-bit numbers being multiplied.
+For increasing values of m, a larger amount of the evolved circuits consisted of only six gates, suggesting that only sets of random values with sufficient range allow such small circuit.
+The small circuits are interesting, since it appears the minimum number of gates (of the two types of multiplexers used) that can be used to solve the problem in a pure digital manner is 7 [4].
+An example of a circuit of this type is shown in figure 10.
+A and B are the two 2-bit numbers being multiplied, while P is the output product.
+Subscripts on the inputs and outputs refers to the significance of the bits (0 being least significant).
 A circle at an input illustrates an inverted value.
 The shown circuit was evolved with m equal to 0.4.
 It demonstrates the ability of a blind evolutionary process to exploit all the "physical characteristics" of the components.
-This is reminiscent of Thompson's findings in [7] where he found that robust evolved clocked digital circuits exploited glitches, even though these are shunned in conventional human design.
+This is reminiscent of Thompson's findings in [10] where he found that robust evolved clocked digital circuits exploited glitches, even though these are shunned in conventional human design.